Warrior Knights of the Golden Circle

 me both a better man and a better Warrior in every way.
 It will do so for you

 Do you see injustice and chaos around you?
 Do you desire to help others and lead them into a better way of life?
 Are you willing to live according to the principles and characteristics of a true Knight?
-If so then visit their website, and see if you have what it takes to become a Warrior Knight of the Golden Circle!
+If so then fill out the contact form, and see if you have what it takes to become a Warrior Knight of the Golden Circle!